-HealthSource Integrative Medical Centre is proud to offer Hyperthermia (Oncotherm) machine in Kitchener-Waterloo, Ontario Canada.
+HealthSource Integrative Medical Centre is proud to offer Hyperthermia (Oncotherm) machine in Kitchener-Waterloo, Ontario Canada to enhance our supportive cancer care program.
 It has been used in Germany for many decades to works alongside conventional radiation and chemotherapy treatments.

-Hyperthermia is a Non-Invasive Therapy used in Adjunct to Conventional Care.
+Hyperthermia is a Non-Invasive Adjunctive Therapy to Conventional Care.

 Hyperthermia is the principle of heating a body tissue to high temperatures (over 42°C).
-Research has shown that high temperatures can damage and kill cancer cells, usually with minimal injury to normal tissues.
+By heating the body solid tumor cancers can become more receptive conventional treatments such as radiation and chemotherapy.
+Long periods of heating increases blood flow to the tumour and oxygenation, as well as protein changes within the tumour.
+This help sensitizes tumours, making them more receptive to chemotherapy and radiation.
+Research has also shown that high temperatures can damage and kill cancer cells, usually with minimal injury to normal tissues.
 Loco-Regional Hyperthermia (LRHT) takes this principle one step further by concentrating that heat only on tumour cells.
 It does this through a delivery method that selectively delivers a controlled energy dose to a localized treatment area.
 Because tumour cells have different cell walls than healthy cells, they alone are susceptible to this treatment.

 What types of cancer does Loco-Regional Hyperthermia work for?